openshift/machine-config-operator/docs/MachineConfigDaemon.md

 1. **Selected** `/etc/containers/registries.conf` changes: this file is generally changed via ICSP object changes.
 Node drain will take place except for changes specified [above](#Without-Drain).

-## Annotating on SSH access

-RHCOS nodes in Openshift are not meant to be manually accessed via SSH.
-MCD uses logind to watch for login sessions, which, upon detection, warns the user and annotates the node with `machineconfiguration.openshift.io/ssh=accessed`.
-This in turn will be used to warn cluster admins.

 ## Config Drift Detection

 ### Overview